310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Tetora %}
 Ah, that’s how Jiangshi are like.

-They move really quickly, but 'cuz of rigor mortis, they can’t really move their joints around.
+They move real quickly, but 'cuz of rigor mortis, they can’t really move their joints around.
 {% endbubble %}

 {% bubble Chiaki %}